 - know the guidelines and practices behind authorship & the publishing process

 - know the peer-review criteria in evaluating manuscripts

-- present research results in written format and in form of figures in an understandable way
+- how to write scientific articles and present research results in form of figures

-- learn to give constructive feed-back to your peers on their writing
+- how to give constructive feed-back to your peers on their writing

 - evaluate and edit your own and others scientific text